GrizzlyBurke/MoShFantasyHack/BasicRules.md

 All class Stats, Saves bonuses, and Trauma responses are the same as before.
 Classes are merely renamed
 * Marine is now Fighter.
-* Android is now Mystic.
+* Android is now Mystic. +60 Fear Save becomes +10 Sanity and Body, -10 Fear Save.
 * Scientist is now Expert.
 * Teamster is now Traveler.